National Interest Waivers

 Who can qualify?

-Each applicant must successfully pass a two-prong test: 1) meet the criteria for consideration as an individual with exceptional ability or have an advanced degree; and 2) meet the “national interest” criteria set out in the precedent decision of Matter of New York State Department of Transportation.
+Each applicant must successfully pass a two-prong test: 1) meet the criteria for consideration as an individual with exceptional ability or have an advanced degree; and 2) meet the “national interest” criteria set out in the precedent decision of Matter of Dhanasar.

 To be considered an individual with exceptional ability, one must meet at least three of the following criteria:

-To meet the national interest criteria, one must evidence that 1) you will work in an area of “substantial intrinsic merit”; 2) the proposed impact of your work is national in scope; and 3) waiving the labor certification requirement is in the “national interests” of the U.S.
+To meet the national interest criteria, one must evidence that 1) you will work in an area of substantial merit and national importance; 2) you are well-positioned to advance the proposed endeavor; and 3) the national interest outweighs the need for labor certification.

 What are some of the problem issues that arise in USCIS adjudication of national interest waiver applications?